wolfSSL/meta-wolfssl/recipes-wolfssl/wolfprovider/README.md

     **Replace-Default Mode**: wolfProvider replaces OpenSSL's default provider by patching OpenSSL, making wolfSSL the primary crypto backend.

-    To enable replace-default mode, simply uncomment the mode you want in the `.inc` files here `recipes-core/images/wolfprovider-image-minimal/openssl_%.bbappend`
+    To enable and disable modes like FIPS, replace default, etc. for testing you can use these files:
+    `layers/meta-wolfssl/recipes-core/images/wolfprovider-image-minimal/wolfssl_%.bbappend`
+    `layers/meta-wolfssl/recipes-core/images/wolfprovider-image-minimal/openssl_%.bbappend`

     to rebuild with replace default we need to run a clean on the wolfprovider and openssl then rebuild: